icerpc/icerpc-docs/pages/docs/icerpc-core/dispatch/router.md

 ---
 title: Router
-description: Understand how to route incoming requests based on their path.
+description: Learn how to route incoming requests based on their path.
 ---

 {% title /%}